Ukraine rushes drinking water to flooded areas as environmental damage mounts from dam break

 Experts noted that the 1950s-era dam, about 70 kilometers (44 miles) to the east of the city of Kherson, was believed to be in disrepair and vulnerable to collapse because water was already brimming over when the wall gave way.
 It hadn’t been producing power since November, according to officials.

-Britain’s Defense Ministry said the Kakhovka reservoir was at record high levels before the breach.
-While the dam wasn’t entirely washed away, the ministry warned that its structure “is likely to deteriorate further over the next few days, causing additional flooding.”
+The U.K. Defense Ministry said the Kakhovka reservoir was at record high levels before the breach and that the dam “is likely to deteriorate further over the next few days, causing additional flooding.”

 The scale of the damage to the dam was unknown, but officials hoped to rebuild the complex once the Russians leave, said Ihor Syrota, general director of the Ukrainian national hydroelectric company Ukrhydroenergo.
 Workers, meanwhile, are holding water in other upstream reservoirs to compensate in part for the loss of the dam, he said.